 By Lim Zeng Hao

-As the world continues to pivot towards digitalisation, many businesses are feeling the pressure to remain competitive by modernising their legacy IT systems.
-Robotic process automation, or RPA, has quickly emerged a buzzworthy solution for digital transformation.
+As the world continues to pivot towards digitalisation, many businesses in Singapore are feeling the pressure to remain competitive by modernising their legacy IT systems.
+Robotic process automation, or RPA, has quickly emerged a buzzworthy digital solution for digital transformation.
 Despite its name, RPA does not involve any physical, factory-like robots.
-Instead, RPA deploys software programs and/or artificial intelligence (AI) to perform repetitive and time-consuming business processes, such as data entry and invoice processing.
+Instead, RPA deploys software programmes and/or artificial intelligence (AI) to perform repetitive and time-consuming business processes, such as data entry and invoice processing.
 In other words, the tasks that employees love to hate.

 According to a 2017 report from the McKinsey Global Institute, automation is expected to boost productivity growth globally by 0.8 to 1.4 percent annually.
 While it may not sound like much, that growth amounts to an additional 1.1 to 2.3 billion full-time workers by 2065.
 These figures are hardly surprising; manual processes cost significant manpower resources.
 By automating away manual tasks, those resources can now be diverted to other, more meaningful operations.